Undergraduate Course: Geography Fieldwork: Foundations (Human): Cape Town (GEGR09016)

 1) The historical geography of Cape Town within its national and international context- from the legacy of the Dutch East India Company to that of apartheid

-2) The contemporary processes driving economic, social and urban inequality in the Global South, and the effectiveness of policies designed to reduce such inequalities
+2) The contemporary processes driving economic, social and urban inequality in Cape Town and South Africa, and the effectiveness of policies designed to reduce such inequalities

-3) The politics of representation in the city, focussing on power struggles over the portrayal of influential people (e.g. Mandela) and major events (e.g. District Six) which have shaped the spaces and places in which Capetonians live; and
+3) The politics of representation in the city, focussing on power struggles over the portrayal of influential people (e.g. Mandela) and major events (e.g. District Six) which have shaped the spaces and places in which Capetonians live.

 The emphasis of the course is on research methods and research design, and students will receive foundational instruction and undertake group project work in order to acquire the necessary skills and knowledge for their senior honours year.